dvr85/Roundhay-A-movie-recommendation-systems/README.md

-# Roundhay - A movie recommendations system
+# Roundhay - A Movie Recommendation System

-Roundhay is a personalized hybrid recommendations system which combines both content-based filtering and collaborative filtering.
+Roundhay is a personalized **hybrid recommendation system** which combines both **content-based filtering** and **collaborative filtering** to generate movie recommendations.
+This repository provides an overview of how the system works, its approaches, and important concepts used throughout the project.

-# Context

-Recommendation systems are classified into:
+---

+## Overview

+Recommender systems can generally be classified into three types:

+1. **Content-Based Filtering**
-A) Content-Based Filtering: Recommends the items which are similar to what the user liked in the past by analyzing the item’s attributes.
+   Recommends items that share attributes or features with items the user has liked in the past.

-B) Collaborative Filtering: Recommends the items based on the user’s preferences; either user-based which finds the similar users with same likes or item-based which finds items that are often liked together.
+2. **Collaborative Filtering**
+   Recommends items based on user preferences:
+   - **User-based**: Finds users with similar likes and suggests items they also liked.
+   - **Item-based**: Finds items that are frequently liked together.

+3. **Hybrid Systems**
-C) Hybrid Systems: Recommends the items by combining both content-based filtering and collaborative filtering to leverage the combined strengths of the individual filtering techniques.
+   Combines the strengths of content-based and collaborative filtering to produce better recommendations.

-Pros of Hybrid Systems:
+### Pros and Cons of Hybrid Systems

+- **Pros**
-* Accuracy: Better recommendations than the standalone systems.
+  - **Accuracy**: Often yield better recommendations than standalone systems.
-* Robustness: Combinations of the filtering methods minimizes the weakness of individual techniques.
+  - **Robustness**: Combining multiple methods helps minimize the weaknesses of each individual technique.

-Cons of Hybrid Systems:
+- **Cons**

-* Complexity: Computationally expensive while implementing and maintaining multiple systems.
+  - **Complexity**: Can be computationally expensive to implement and maintain multiple systems.
-* Tuning: Demands careful tuning of thresholds or weights to optimize performance.
+  - **Tuning**: Requires careful optimization of thresholds or weights to achieve the best performance.

-There are several approaches of hybrid systems.
-In this project, I have used weighted hybrid recommendations system.
+---

-Weighted Hybrid Recommendations System:
+## Weighted Hybrid Recommendation System

-A hybrid recommendation technique which utilizes the weighted sum of separate recommendation scores.
+In this project, we implement a **weighted hybrid recommendation system**, combining collaborative filtering and content-based filtering using a weighted score:

 Shybrid = w1 x Scollab + w2 x Scontent